git-creative-agency/GIT-Agency-SOP/readme.md

 ## GIT Program Social Media & Branding
 ## GIT Program Social Media
+GIT SOCIAL MEDIA
-The goal of the GIT social media is to keep GIT students up to date on events, involved, and informed.
-Additionally, it is also a way to reach out to future students to offer guideance and access to the community.
+GOAL: The goal of the GIT social media is to keep GIT students up to date on events, involved, and informed.
+Additionally, it is also a way to reach out to future students to offer guidance and access to the community.
 It is also an outlet to share and celebrate our GIT Student's work.
-Our current GIT Program accounts are:
-* Facebook
-* Instagram
-* Twitter
-* YouTube
-* Behance

 Our tonal goal for the GIT Program social media is to engage in a casual way, but remain professional with our content.

-When to post content:
-* Facebook - 9AM, 12PM, 4PM
-* Instagram - Weekdays 12PM - 5PM
+Post goal is twice a week for each platform.
+WHEN TO POST:
+Facebook: 9AM - 2PM
+	Worst day: Sunday
+Instagram: Wednesday at 11 a.m. and Friday at 10–11 a.m
+	Worst day: Sunday
+Twitter: Wednesday at 9 a.m. and Friday at 9 a.m
+	Worst day: Saturday
+For more detailed information on posting times: https://sproutsocial.com/insights/best-times-to-post-on-social-media/

+ACCOUNTS:
+Facebook: ASU GIT or @asugitpoly
+Instagram: asu.git
+Twitter: @asugit
+See Google Drive or Notion page for a more detailed list & passwords

 ## GIT Program Branding
 * Follow the GIT brand guide.
 ## GIT Agency Social Media
+GOAL: The goal for the Agency specific accounts is similar to the GIT program social media, but we will approach with a more casual and individualistic tone.
+The social media for the agency should focus on the agency itself.
+This can include agency projects, events, agency member work, or helpful links and/or agency “recommended” resources.

+WHEN TO POST:
+When to post on different social media accounts is the same as the GIT Program data but with more leniency because of the more casual tone.

+ACCOUNTS:
+Facebook: GIT Creative Agency or @gitcreativeagency
+Instagram: gitcreativeagency
+Twitter: @GITagency
+See Google Drive or Notion page for a more detailed list & passwords

 ## Projects and Meetings (notes from 4-8-2019)

 * Do not show your client work that has not been seen by your supervisor.